SpencerWie/SpencerWie.github.io/Block Run/README.md

 <img src="screenshot.PNG" style="display:block; margin: auto" alt="Game Play Example" />

 <p>
 The original game <em>Block Run</em>, was created as a simple platform game in Python (using pyGame).
-It was the first "real" game that I've created, because of this things were not done in the most effiecent way.
+It was the first <em>"real"</em> game that I've created, because of this things were not done in the most effiecent way.
 Now I'm doing a new and improved <em>Block Run</em> written in JavaScript using the HTML5 Canvas.
 </p>

 <h3>How to Play:</h3>